 In February 2022, Chariot and Total Eren jointly announced the signing of a Memorandum of Understanding ("MoU") with Tharisa plc, the platinum group metals and chrome producer, to develop, finance, construct, own, operate and maintain a solar photovoltaic (PV) project for the supply of electricity to the Tharisa mine, in the North West Province, South Africa.
+The solar PV project is initially anticipated to be 40 MW with demand expected to increase over the life of the Tharisa Mine.
+This MoU is the first step towards the implementation of the Project and signing of a long-term Power Purchase Agreement (PPA) for the supply of electricity on a take-or-pay basis and project development is already well underway.

-The solar PV project is initially anticipated to be 40MW with demand expected to increase over the life of the Tharisa Mine.
-This MoU is the first step towards the implementation of the Project and signing of a long-term Power Purchase Agreement ("PPA") for the supply of electricity on a take-orpay basis and project development is already well underway.
-Benoit Garrivier, Chariot Transitional Power CEO: "This MoU with Tharisa demonstrates the financial and sustainable benefits that our offering can bring to mining companies operating in Africa.
-The Tharisa team are very forward looking and understand that the addition of a solar PV project at their mine in South Africa will bring significant benefits to the business.
-Together with Total Eren, we are excited to be working on the financing and development of the project."
 Adonis Pouroulis, Acting CEO of Chariot, beneficially owns a substantial proportion of the total voting rights in Tharisa.

-FIRST QUANTUM Zambia
+FIRST QUANTUM: ZAMBIA